mergewayhq/mergeway-cli/docs/src/getting-started.md

       - data/users/*.yaml
 ```

-Update `types/Post.yaml` so each post points to a user:
+Update the post schema (whether inline or in `entities/Post.yaml`) so each post points to a user:

 ```yaml
 entities: